Middle leader tips: how to assess your mid-year progress

 “Whatever you imagined is going to happen or whatever success looks like, you need to keep revisiting that,” he says.
 “Is it still viable?
 Is this picture you painted of a rosy future still sensible and acceptable?”

-Because, he continues, strategies often don’t work the way that people imagine, thanks to something called “implementation failure”, which is, he assures, “not always as bad as it sounds”.
+Strategies often don’t work the way that people imagine, he says, thanks to something called “implementation failure” - which is, he assures, “not always as bad as it sounds”.

 “It’s more like Robert Burns’ saying about the best-laid schemes: they don’t always turn out the way you thought.
 So you need to be flexible and you need to keep your eyes on how things are evolving.
 The environment can throw all kinds of curveballs, like Covid for example, and the game changes quite quickly.”